 U.S. Trademark Registrations: Principal Register vs. Supplemental Register

-Secondary meaning, which is also referred to as “acquired distinctiveness,” attaches when a non-distinctive mark becomes known to consumers as a designation of source for particular products or services due to the mark’s long-term and extensive use.
-The exact amount of use needed to prove secondary meaning varies according to each mark’s level of descriptiveness, but a presumption of secondary meaning arises after five years of substantially continuous and exclusive use of a trademark in commerce.
+Secondary meaning, also referred to as acquired distinctiveness, arises when a nondistinctive mark becomes known to consumers as an indication of source for particular products or services as a result of the mark’s long-term and extensive use.
+The exact amount of use needed to demonstrate that a mark has achieved secondary meaning varies depending on the mark’s level of descriptiveness and consumer perception of the mark, but a presumption of secondary meaning may arise after five years of substantially continuous and exclusive use of a mark in commerce.

 Marks registrable on the Supplemental Register include:

-A registration on the Supplemental Register does not provide all the protections of a registration on the Principal Register.
-For example, a Supplemental Registration does not convey the presumptions of validity, ownership and exclusive rights to use the mark that attach with a registration on the Principal Register.
-A Supplemental Registration cannot be used to stop importation of counterfeit products.
-Also, a Supplemental Registration can never become incontestable.
+A registration on the Supplemental Register does not provide all the protection of a registration on the Principal Register.
+For example, a Supplemental Registration does not convey the presumptions of validity, ownership and exclusive rights to use the mark that arise with a registration on the Principal Register.
+In addition, a Supplemental Registration cannot be used to prevent the importation of infringing or counterfeit products.
+Finally, a Supplemental Registration can never become incontestable.

 No. A Supplemental Registration cannot be converted into a Principal Registration.
 Instead, the owner of the Supplemental Registration can file a new application for a Principal Registration of the mark.
-If the trademark owner has used the mark sufficiently that it has acquired secondary meaning, the mark will be granted a Principal Registration, with all the protections it affords.
+If the owner has used the mark to a sufficient extent that it has acquired secondary meaning, the mark will be granted registration on the Principal Register, with all the protections afforded by such registration.

 Additional INTA Resources

 United States Trademark Registrations: Principal Register vs. Supplemental Register